It’s now or never: top film-makers call for urgent action before industry dies

 They believe that the industry is still in its infancy and, even though Malta could potentially make millions of euros from a proper film industry of its own, no government has taken it seriously, driving local producers to bankruptcy in horrible working conditions, with no chance of ever competing in the international market.

-They are Rebecca Anastasi, the producer of Luzzu, which is Malta’s contender for best international feature film in this year’s Oscars, along with Simshar director Rebecca Cremona and Limestone Cowboy director Abigail Mallia.
+They are Rebecca Anastasi, the producer of Luzzu, which was Malta’s contender for best international feature film in this year’s Oscars, along with Simshar director Rebecca Cremona and Limestone Cowboy director Abigail Mallia.

 All three boycotted the first edition of the Malta Film Awards held last month.